 Dental Exams in Mississauga

-Dental exams are an important step in early detection and treatment of gum disease and tooth decay.
+Dental exams are an important step in the early detection and treatment of gum disease and tooth decay.
 For a first time visit, the dentist will perform a comprehensive dental examination that is very thorough and can include:

 - A review of the patient’s medical history, especially drug and latex allergies

-- A complete series of x-rays
+- A complete series of digital x-rays

 - Oral cancer screening